-The CA conforms to the principles of good personal data processing set forth in the Personal Data Act (523/1999) and to the good information management practices of the Act on the Openness of Government Activities (621/1999).
-The CA also secures information security with continuous training.
-The CA has also prepared policy rules for information services and certificate services.
+Digital and Population Data Services Agency conforms to the principles of good personal data processing set forth in the Personal Data Act (523/1999) and to the good information management practices of the Act on the Openness of Government Activities (621/1999).
+Digital and Population Data Services Agency also secures information security with continuous training.
+Digital and Population Data Services Agency has also prepared policy rules for information services and certificate services.

-The CA procures the duties pertaining to registration and personal identification under a separate, private-law contract pertaining to registration measures.
+Digital and Population Data Services Agency procures the duties pertaining to registration and personal identification under a separate, private-law contract pertaining to registration measures.
 Digital and Population Data Services Agency may obtain a service, for example, by adhering to the regulations set forth in the act on the government's joint services (223/2007).

-The position of the CA is prescribed in the act on the Digital and Population Data Services Agency (304/2019).
+The position of Digital and Population Data Services Agency is prescribed in the act on the Digital and Population Data Services Agency (304/2019).

-The CA ensures that temporary certificates are created in accordance with the procedures defined in the Act on Strong Electronic Identification and Trust Services, the certificate policy, and the certification practice statement.
-Further, the temporary certificate shall be created on the basis of the information provided by the certificate applicant or, in case of a temporary certificate created for non-regulated healthcare workers or non-clinical healthcare sector staff, in addition to the above the regulations set forth in the act on the electronic processing of client data in social and health care (159/2007) and the act on electronic prescriptions (61/2007) and the requirements set on the basis of the above are also adhered to.
+The Digital and Population Data Services Agency ensures that temporary certificates are created in accordance with the procedures defined in the Act on Strong Electronic Identification and Trust Services, the certificate policy and the certification practice statement and according to the data provided by the certificate applicant.
+In addition to the above, the regulations set forth in the act on the electronic processing of client data in social and health care (159/2007) and the act on electronic prescriptions (61/2007) and the requirements set on the basis of the above are also adhered to.

-The operations of the CA are supervised by Finnish Transport and Communications Agency (Traficom), a body conformant to the Act on Strong Electronic Identification and Trust Services, which provides the necessary regulations and recommendations for the operations.
+The operations of Digital and Population Data Services Agency are supervised by Finnish Transport and Communications Agency (Traficom), a body conformant to the Act on Strong Electronic Identification and Trust Services, which provides the necessary regulations and recommendations for the operations.

-With respect to the processing of personal data, the CA conforms to the Personal Data Act.
-The CA works in constant collaboration with the Office of the Data Protection Ombudsman with respect to the processing of personal data.
+With respect to the processing of personal data, Digital and Population Data Services Agency conforms to the Personal Data Act.
+Digital and Population Data Services Agency works in constant collaboration with the Office of the Data Protection Ombudsman with respect to the processing of personal data.